rathodharsh395/ClassTestProject/README.md

-Create an AddressBook class with the below private attributes phoneNumber	String tempAddress	Address
+Create an AddressBook class with the below private attributes phoneNumber	String, tempAddress	Address,

 Include getter and setter methods for all the above attributes.
-Create an Address class with the private attributes houseName	String
+Create an Address class with the private attributes houseName	String,
-Street	  String
+Street	  String,
-City	    String
+City	    String,
-State	    String
+State	    String,

 Include getter and setter methods for all the above attributes.
 AddressBook should be registered as a bean with the spring container via java based configuration